 But let's not get ahead of ourselves.
 What did Paul and the others mean by resurrection?
 The answer is straightforward.
 Resurrection was the passing through death to newly embodied life on the other side of death.
 Not becoming a ghost or one of Homer's shades or a spirit or anything else that lacks materiality.
-The Greeks had a word for resurrection, anastasis, though they knew that it didn't really happen, for they, like us, understood that the dead stay dead.
+The Greeks had a word for resurrection, anastasis, though they knew that it didn't really happen, for they, like we, understood that the dead stay dead.
 However, Jesus and many of his fellow Jews believed that when the long-awaited Day of the Lord arrived, the kingdom of God would be ushered in and all the dead would be resurrected.
 Saying "bodily resurrection" would be redundant, for bodily is what resurrection means.

 It is easy to get confused here, because this can sound a lot like what we call "resuscitation."
 Thus, sometimes, people mistakenly think of Jesus' resurrection as some sort of resuscitation.
 When Jesus brought Lazarus back to life (John 11), it was a "resuscitation," much like someone being brought back to life after dying on an operating table.
 Lazarus was brought back to life as he had known it and he went on to age and die just like everyone else.
 The same was true of all the others brought back to life in the Bible.
-They returned to their families and, hopefully, lived out a full and
+They returned to their families and, hopefully, lived out a full and godly life.
+But Jesus was not brought back to life.
+Instead, he was taken forward to newly-embodied life, i.e., resurrection.